Pylons/pyramid/docs/narr/resources.rst

 In "Zope-like" :app:`Pyramid` applications, resource objects also often store data persistently and offer methods related to mutating that persistent data.
-In these kinds of applications, resources not only represent the site structure of your website, but they become the :term:`model` of the application.
+In these kinds of applications, resources not only represent the site structure of your website, but they become the :term:`domain model` of the application.

 Also: